-When we talk about termite infestation, it is important to understand what it means to be infested with termites because it isn't the same as being infested with many other pests.
+When we talk about a termite infestation, it is important to understand what it means to be infested with termites because it isn't the same as being infested by other pests.
 If you have an infestation of fleas, those fleas will live and breed right inside your home.
 They won't need to go outside.
 If yellow jackets get into your home, they can build a nest inside your walls.
 Both of these are examples of what it means to be infested.
 But the first example has more in common with a termite infestation that the latter.
 When termites infest a home in our service area, they rarely create a nest inside the structure.
 This is because termites require a lot of moisture and there just isn't enough moisture found inside a home.
-So these termites typically create their nests in the ground outside the home.
+Therefore, these termites typically create their nests in the ground outside the home.

 If a pest professional tells you that you have a severe infestation, this typically means the termite nest is located very close to the home as it gives the worker termites a shorter distance to travel for their food acquisition.
 But rarely does it mean that a termite nest is in the home.
 It can happen though.